Heart Letterpress Valentine Card Illustrated by Linn Olofsdotter

 Chris asks…

-There have been calendars and other publications beyond the books featuring artwork inspired by the Lordof the Rings.
-Here is a website featuring some LOTR artwork by John Howe, Ted Nasmith and Greg & Tim Hildebrandt...
+There have been calendars and other publications beyond the books featuring artwork inspired by the Lord of the Rings.
+There are some LOTR artists like John Howe, Ted Nasmith and Greg & Tim Hildebrandt…

 Jenny asks…

 I need some illustrations for a magazine.
 It is a university magazine and our circulation is about 70,000.
-I need one cover illustration and three inside, all 8.5x11.
+I need one cover illustration and three inside, all 8.5×11.

 I don't even know where to begin.